nuxt/docs/en/faq/postcss-plugins.md

 # How to add PostCSS plugins?

 ### Recommended Method
-Delete the `postcss.config.js` in your project directory (if existent).
+If present, rename or delete the `postcss.config.js` in your project directory.
 Then, in your `nuxt.config.js` file add the following:

 ```js
 export default {